dirkarnez/respectesc-client/src/data/en-local-overseas-domestic-helpers.md

 ##### Price above includes:
 - Working visa fee for the Hong Kong Immigration Department
 - Notary fees for the issuance of contract by the consulate in Hong Kong
-  - Body check (including pregnancy test, Hepatitis B, chest and lung, venereal disease and AIDS test) in Hong Kong
+- Body check (Including pregnancy test, Hepatitis B, Chest and Lung, Venereal Disease and AIDS test) in Hong Kong
-  - Within 12 months, replacing domestic helpers will incur an additional 80% of the original fee
+- Within 12 months, Replacing domestic helpers will incur an additional 80% of the original fee
+- One way air ticket to Hong Kong are not included
 - Assist to apply local labor insurance (no extra charge is required)
-  - One way air tickets to Hong Kong are not included